reige012/POPEase/README.md

         * structure (executable file)
 6. Move a copy of your own VCF file to the folder you made in step 2.
     * Note: make sure your VCF file has a .vcf extension
 7. That’s the basic setup.
-To run the programs please follow the detailed instructions in Making POPEase Work  in the documentation.
+To run POPEase please follow the detailed instructions in Making POPEase Work in the [POPEase_Documentation](https://github.com/reige012/POPEase/blob/master/POPEase_Documentation.pdf) (Pg.6).

 #Questions
 For any questions, concerns or information related to POPEase please contact: